-I recognize the challenging work that the Commission had to go through, and I appreciate all the effort that they had put it in through the process.
-I would like to thank the Chief Electoral Officer for producing this bill.
+I recognize the challenging work that the commission had to go through, and I appreciate all the effort that they had put it in through the process.
+I would like to thank the chief electoral officer for producing this bill.
 I look forward to the debate.
 Thank you, Mr. Chairman.

-Chairman (interpretation): Thank you. (interpretation ends) Next person on my list, Mr. Akeeagok. (interpretation) Please hold on. (interpretation ends) There are two Mr. Akeeagoks, so to make it clear, Mr. David Akeeagok.
+Chairman (interpretation): Thank you. (interpretation ends) Next person on my list, Mr. Akeeagok. (interpretation) Please hold on. (interpretation ends) Just to make it clear so they know which switch; Mr. David Akeeagok.

 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Chairman.
-Mayhap I should start off by voicing my appreciation to the people on the Commission who reviewed the electoral boundaries as they were able to visit Grise Fiord, and for that I thank them.
+Maybe I should start off by thanking the people on the commission who reviewed the electoral boundaries and were able to visit Grise Fiord.
+I was grateful for that.

-Although they were not able to visit every community within Nunavut, they still accomplished a great deal, and the report provided recognizes the fact that the smaller communities have stated unequivocally that these smaller communities must be considered due to their smaller size and regardless of population, to have their own MLA.
+Although they were not able to visit every community within Nunavut, they still accomplished a great deal, and the report they provided recognizes the fact that smaller communities have stated time and again that they must be considered, particularly because of their smaller size, they should have their own MLA, regardless of population.

-Nonetheless, this report although acknowledging this desire, but this is not reflected in their recommendations as the desire for their own representatives seems disconnected from their wishes, with the expressed wish for their own MLA that would actually represent them individually.

-I have been told this concern by constituents, since I represent three distinct communities, and two communities are less than half the size of the third community, which is double the size of these smaller communities.
-With that being the case, this has been a cause of disconcertment.
+Nonetheless, though the report acknowledges this fact, it is not reflected in their recommendations as a desire for their own MLAs that would actually represent their individual communities.
+I represent three communities; two of which quite small, with the third one being larger.
+That being the case, this has been a cause of frustration.

-Further, with the changes in the electoral boundaries, smaller communities, for example, Chesterfield Inlet, it was first a part of a much larger regional centre, then it was moved to another constituency, then moved again and a third time, moved again.
-Seeing them jerked around makes one very protective of all smaller communities.
+Further, with the changes in the electoral boundaries for smaller communities, like Chesterfield Inlet for example, it was first a part of a much larger regional centre, then it was moved to another constituency, then moved again, and again a third time.
+Seeing that community mistreated makes one very protective of all smaller communities.